kraemer-lab/GRAPEVNE/electron-app/README.md

 [github Release](https://github.com/kraemer-lab/GRAPEVNE).

-The GRAPEVNE Builder uses `electron` to encapsulate a typescript/Redux-React front-end, with a Python backend.
+The GRAPEVNE Builder uses `electron` to encapsulate a typescript/Redux-React front-end, with a Nodejs/Python backend.
 The Python backend is first compiled to binary using `PyInstaller` and queried as a subprocess.
-To use this software effectively, `snakemake` should be installed and accessible.
+GRAPEVNE bundles `snakemake` as part of the install.

 ## Publishing workflow